 Pulse-width modulation (PWM) is a technique that modifies the duty cycle of a pulsing signal to encode information or to control the amount of energy provided to a charge.
 The TPM (Timer/PWM Module) is a channel timer that supports input capture, output compare, and the generation of PWM signals to control electrical motor and power management applications.
 The counter, compare, and capture registers are clocked by an asynchronous clock that can remain enabled in low power modes.

-• Has six TPM instances (from TPM1 to TPM6) with 4 channels each, most of them available from the i.MX95 system-on-chip (multiplexed with other signals).
+• One or more channels of all six TPM instances (from TPM1 to TPM6) are available on the castellated pads and the LGA pads (multiplexed with other signals).

 On the ConnectCore 95 Development Kit:

-• TPM5 CH1 is used as LVDS0 PWM backlight.
+• TPM4 CH0 is used as LVDS0 PWM backlight.

-• TPM6 CH1 is used as LVDS1 PWM backlight.
+• TPM3 CH0 is used as LVDS1 PWM backlight.

 Kernel configuration